QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 }
 ~~~~

-The configuration of template "template-ntp2" is equivalent to the following:
+The configuration of template "template-ntp2" renders the following expanded configuration:

 ~~~~
 {